unfoldadmin/django-unfold/docs/widgets/wysiwyg.md

 # Unfold widget WysiwygWidget

 To use WysiwygWidget, you need to have `unfold.contrib.forms` in `INSTALLED_APPS` which is required dependency.
-The WYSIWYG widget is based on [django-ckeditor](https://github.com/django-ckeditor/django-ckeditor).
+The WYSIWYG widget is based on [Trix editor](https://trix-editor.org/).

 ```python
 # settings.py